ickshonpe/bevy_ui_text_cursor/README.md

 cargo run --example hello_world
 ```

+which displays the message "Hello, World" and a cursor you can move left and right with the left and right arrow keys.

 ## Notes

 Very rough work in progress.
 Not tested.
 Not spent even in an hour working on this crate.
 Many problems: